Buddyalok/inventory_replenishment_model/README.md

 ## How It Works

 1. **Input:**
-   - Historical sales and inventory data (CSV, Excel, or database).
+   - Historical sales and inventory data (CSV, Excel, Google Sheet or database).
    - Lead time information.
    - Service level targets and business constraints.